bento-platform/katsu/README.md

 # CHORD/Bento-specific variables:
 #  - If set, used for setting an allowed host & other API-calling purposes
 CHORD_URL=
-#  - If true, will enforce permissions.
-Do not run with this not set to true in production!
-#    Defaults to (not DEBUG)
-CHORD_PERMISSIONS=
 ```

 ## Standalone Postgres db and Adminer